sacada/LOGistICAL/.github/ISSUE_TEMPLATE/road_or_rail.md

 ## Broken Road or Rail

 > Describe the location and include the screenshot, here.
+If possible, please also provide a version number, which can be found during start up, or at the bottom of the Settings window.